co-cart/co-cart/readme.txt

 * Points and Rewards
 * Pre-Orders
 * Product Add-ons

+More extensions will be supported in CoCart Pro starting with Subscriptions.

 Intrigued? _I bet you are._ [See documentation](https://co-cart.github.io/co-cart-docs/) on how to use CoCart today.